apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

     }

 The last method `setParameterIfNotPresent(...)`, provides a useful way by which the fixture script can supply defaults if they haven't been specified in the calling script.

-For example, the `ToDoItemsRecreate` fixture script uses this API:
+For example, the `ToDoItemsRecreate` fixture script uses this API to default an "ownedBy" parameter (so that every todo item created is for a particular user):

     public class ToDoItemsRecreate extends FixtureScript {
         ...